fabiocaccamo/FCCurrentLocationGeocoder/README.md

 //or create a new geocoder and set options FCCurrentLocationGeocoder *geocoder = [FCCurrentLocationGeocoder new];
-geocoder.canPromptForAuthorization = NO; //(optional, default value is YES) geocoder.canUseIPAddressAsFallback = YES; //(optional, default value is NO. very useful if you want to know user current location country without asking for permission) geocoder.timeFilter = 30; //(cache duration, optional, default value is 5 seconds) geocoder.timeoutErrorDelay = 10; //(optional, default value is 15 seconds)
+geocoder.canPromptForAuthorization = NO; //(optional, default value is YES) geocoder.canUseIPAddressAsFallback = YES; //(optional, default value is NO. very useful if you need just the approximate user location, such as current country, without asking for permission) geocoder.timeFilter = 30; //(cache duration, optional, default value is 5 seconds) geocoder.timeoutErrorDelay = 10; //(optional, default value is 15 seconds)